styladev/shopware6/src/Resources/doc/installation.md

   --------------------------- -------------------------------- --------- ----------------- ------------- ----------- -------- -------------
   Plugin                      Label                            Version   Upgrade version   Author        Installed   Active   Upgradeable
  --------------------------- -------------------------------- --------- ----------------- ------------- ----------- -------- -------------
-  StylaCmsIntegrationPlugin   Styla CMS integration plugin     1.0.0                                     No          No       No
+  StylaCmsIntegration        Styla CMS integration plugin     1.0.0                                     No          No       No

 ```
-4. Execute next command `bin/console plugin:install --activate StylaCmsIntegrationPlugin` then continue from
+4. Execute next command `bin/console plugin:install --activate StylaCmsIntegration` then continue from
    the point 10 of the first approach description